-Solicitor and the Prothonotary of the said Court shall examine the same, and the candidates receiving the highest number of votes shall be declared by the Attorney-General duly elected.
+20 December, to the Attorney-General, who, together with the Crown Solicitor and the Prothonotary of the said Court shall examine the same, and the candidates receiving the highest number of votes shall be

-5. There shall likewise be elected, and in the same manner, by Examining solicitors the practising solicitors of the said Court, certain of their number, being same.
-20 not less than six nor more than twelve, for the examination, in the laws and the Court practise of this Colony, of candidates for admission as solicitors of the said Court, and the certificate of any two of such exam-25 ining solicitors shall, for the purposes of this Act, be sufficient proof of the good reputation and learning in law of any candidate as aforesaid.
-6. The mode of election of such examining solicitors shall be the Election of examining same as that hereinbefore provided for the election of examining solicitors. barristers, except that nominations shall be made and votes given by necessary number of examiners shall be appointed by the Attorney-General and Crown Solicitor.
+5. There shall likewise be elected, and in the same manner, by Examining solicitors 25 the practising solicitors of the said Court, certain of their number, being and certificate of same. not less than six nor more than twelve, for the examination, in the laws and the Court practise of this Colony, of candidates for admission as solicitors of the said Court, and the certificate of any two of such examining solicitors that any candidate has passed a satisfactory 30 examination in such subjects of law applicable to the Colony as may be prescribed from time to time by any General Rule of the Supreme Court, and that the applicant is a person of good fame and character shall, for the purposes of this Act, be sufficient proof of the good reputation and learning in law of any candidate as aforesaid.

-30 practising solicitors upon the roll for the said Colony.
+6. The mode of election of such examining solicitors shall be the Election of examining same as that hereinbefore provided for the election of examining solicitors. barristers, except that nominations shall be made and votes given by practising solicitors upon the roll for the said Colony.

-7. Should no nomination and election of examiners, or an Proceedings in event insufficient number thereof be made, as provided by this Act, the examiners.
+7. Should no nomination and election of examiners, or an Proceedings in event 40 insufficient number thereof be made, as provided by this Act, the of non-election of examiners.